 Based on their own nervous experience, they feel by offering this help they will enable more learners to safely transition to everyday use.
-After all, it is always those first few rides without an instructor behind you which can be the most worrying.
+After all, it is always those first few rides without an instructor behind you that can be the most worrying.

 How The Learner Gang started

 “As you may know CBT is only one day of training, and once you get on your own bike, that one day is all you have to go by.
 I completed my own CBT in early February 2019.
-It was a lovely, clear, sunny day and the roads were dry, but it wasn’t until later that year that I got my first bike and the first ride I took was in the complete opposite condition!
+It was a lovely, clear, sunny day and the roads were dry, but it wasn’t until later that year that I got my first bike, and the first ride I took was in the complete opposite condition!
 I was still so nervous on the road and I must have come off my bike at least 10 times on that first day of riding!

 “If a new rider is nervous on the roads, it’s not only a safety risk to themselves but others too, and I've seen first-hand riders who are fresh off their CBT shaky at the handles and swerving in their lanes.
-So, the group was created with the aim of forming a community who could give as much help and support to new riders as possible.”
+So, the group was created with the aim of forming a community that could give as much help and support to new riders as possible.”

 How The Learner Gang help

-The support offered by TLG includes organised rides, meet-ups, and BBQs (though not through lockdowns) that allow members to share stories, advice and to ultimately make themselves more aware of the dangers faced on the road.
+The support offered by TLG includes organised rides, meet-ups, and BBQs (though not through lockdowns) that allow members to share stories, advice and ultimately make themselves more aware of the dangers faced on the road.